-Bradford County Manor is a large government-owned nursing home in Troy, Pennsylvania.
-This nursing home turns out to be a middle of the road facility, with an overall grade of B-.
-You can definitely do worse than this place.
-One of the best aspects of this facility's report card is its exemplary inspection grade, which we will address in the next section.
+Bradford County Manor is a facility in Troy, Pennsylvania, which has 4,818 people.
+This proved to be a respectable facility, with an overall grade of B-.
+You can certainly do worse than this place.
+One of the major highlights of this facility's report card is its remarkable inspection grade, which you can find in the next section.

 Bradford County Manor